matuzo/talks/_slides/front-end-performance/029_pageload.md

 ---
+title: Pageload
-title: Pageload in under 1 second
+subtitle: in under 1 second
 id: pageload
+classes: overlay--90 centered_content
-image: palms.jpg
+image: speedy-gonzales.jpg
 ---

-# Pageload < 1 second

-## 1.0 second is how long you have for the user’s state of flow to remain uninterrupted
+1.0 second is how long you have for the user’s state of flow to remain uninterrupted